Dumping rubbish or unwanted items in the street or on open land – fly tipping – is illegal.

 What happens next

-When we receive a report about fly tipping, we’ll arrange to have the rubbish removed within seven working days.
+When we receive a report about fly tipping we aim to have the rubbish removed within seven working days.

 It could take more than seven days if hazardous waste is involved.
 For example, we'd have to get specialist contractors to remove things like asbestos or chemical substances.

-If we can prove who carried out the fly tipping, we can prosecute them.
-We'll begin investigations within two working days.
+If we can prove who carried out the fly tipping we can fine or prosecute them and seize any vehicles involved.